lucastadra/lucastadra/README.md

 ## Hi! 👋

-  Hello, my name is Lucas, I am currently a student of Computer Engineering at the State University of Ponta Grossa.
-I worked as a Volunteer Developer at E²C Jr. (Junior Computer Engineering Company) at the same university from 2020 to mid-2021 and currently working as Jr Fullstack Developer at Viceri-Seidor.
+  Hello, my name is Lucas, I am a Computer Engineer graduated from the State University of Ponta Grossa and currently I am working as Fullstack Developer at Viceri-Seidor.

 **Languages**